Hint: the real problem is LinkSpam

 Somehow I’ve managed to ford this river of hypocrisy and social disconnect to build a network of 1,200+ Connections on LinkedIN.
 Thank you to each and every one of you, not just for connecting with me, but also for not handing me over to the High Priests of Non-Connection in exchange for 30 pieces of social vaporware.

 I’m also not the only one who thinks amassing a sizable LinkedIN network is a good thing.
-Earlier this year, a wonderful person named Stacy Donovan Zapar–whose LinkedIN profile reads, “Most Connected Woman on LinkedIn”–followed me on Twitter, and I followed her back.
+Earlier this year, a wonderful person named Stacy Donovan Zapar–whose LinkedIN profile reads, “Most Connected Woman on LinkedIn since 2008”–followed me on Twitter, and I followed her back.
 (Here we are on that social and increasingly business-y network.)
 Stacy and I have had some great dialogues, and I asked her just exactly how many LinkedIN Connections she has.
 Her answer?
 “The max allowed by LinkedIN: 30,000.”

 First: stunning.
 Social media attainment of the highest order.